yashshah14093/Content-Writing/PRIORITY-QUEUE.md

  First focus on which index we need to apply the slideDown operation.

  The parent's index which is not following heap order property with its child's index.
-This could be solved by swapping⇆ parent element with the maximum value among the child elements.
+This could be solved by swapping⇆ the parent element with the maximum value among the child elements.

  Have a look at the implementation below.